bflaven/assets-for-Zambia-training/3_editorial_matters/README.md

 - Plugin WP help<br><a href="https://wordpress.org/plugins/wp-help/" target="_blank">https://wordpress.org/plugins/wp-help/</a>

 **Conclusion**<br>
 Maybe it is too conceptual or for a news website, the idea is not so relevant as you are taken in a day to day writing process.
-But as far as I knwon you have start to mingle content with ACF.
+But as far as I know you have start to mingle content with ACF.
 Maintaining a web site remains challenging.
 Revisions are not visible by search engine.
 I do not know what is your organisation in terms of editing, as there is no reviewing and also you do not have the time to do it.